dccn-tg/dr-gateway/README.md

 ## how it works

-Every 10 minutes, it queries all collections and users available to the RDR service account and caches the results for quick response to the API client.
+Every 10 minutes, it queries all collections and users available to the RDR service account (defined as `irodsUser` and `irodsPass` attributes in [config.yml](config/config.yml) ).
+The results are cached in memory for quick response to the API client.
 When interacting with iRODS iCAT service, it makes use of the [go-irodsclient](https://github.com/cyverse/go-irodsclient).

 The API interface is defined by [swagger.yml](pkg/swagger/swagger.yaml).